Using Temporal

 Database schema setup is only needed once for new databases being set up to work with Temporal Server, and is done with temporal-sql-tool or temporal-cassandra-tool depending on the type of database specified.

-• These tools are also used for updating schemas when new Temporal versions are being rolled out to existing deployments.
+CLI, these binaries are available in the temporalio/admin-tools Docker image. - These tools are also used for updating schemas when new Temporal versions are being rolled out to existing deployments.

 The schema setup process is pretty similar across all database types:

-1. Create a new Temporal database with DBNAME
+- Create a new Temporal database with

-3. Run the update-schema command with the temporal-[db]-tool with a specific schema for that combination of database + schema version
+with a specific schema for that combination of database + schema version - Create a new Standard Visibility database with

-6. Run the update-schema command with the temporal-[db]-tool with a specific Visibility schema for that combination of database + schema version
+with a specific Visibility schema for that combination of database + schema version

 The schemas (both for initial setup and for updating) are worth browsing if you are interested in understanding Temporal at a database schema level, but be warned that these tables are considered Temporal internals and should not be relied on.